Transfer Student Checklist

 - Declaring a Major: Once you have earned 48+ credits, you should complete a major field declaration form.
 Forms are available through Academic Counseling & Support.

 - Off-Campus Housing: If you currently live off-campus or plan to in the future, you will find excellent resources at Off-Campus Student Services.

 - On-Campus Housing: For more information here about living on campus, please visit Residence Life.

 During Your First Few Weeks at UST, You Should:

-- Continue to check your UST email account regularly for messages from your Transfer Transition Mentor.
+- Continue to check your UST email account regularly for messages from your Transfer Orientation Leader.
 They will send you updates on exciting activities and on-campus events.
 You may also receive messages from professors regarding your course as well.

 - If you didn’t get your UST ID card at orientation, stop by the Card Office on the 1st floor of the Murray Herrick Center.

 - Involvement on campus broadens knowledge of the university, develops leadership skills, adds to a resume and helps connect to the campus community.
 If you plan on working during your first-year, find on-campus jobs through Human Resources or the UST Job Opportunities website, or off-campus jobs through the Career Development Center.